 Further good live aboard diving boats at Guadalupe are MV Horizon and Nautilus Explorer, among others.
-I’ve written a further blog post about Great White Shark Diving in California (which is where the Guadalupe-bound cage diving boats depart) that may be of interest as you make your decision.
+I’ve written a further blog post about shark cage diving in California (which is where the Guadalupe-bound cage diving boats depart) that may be of interest as you make your decision.

 Note the links to MV Horizon are Nautilus Explorer are affiliate links.
 If you book a tour through those links, I’ll receive a commission at no additional cost to you.

 Finally, I’ll conclude by saying that I DO NOT recommend diving without a cage with great white sharks.
 This is common sense (um, DUH).
 Great white sharks are not man-eaters, we know this, but they’re still apex predators.
 There is one operator who does this practice, and I will not name him for liability reasons, but he’s flirting with disaster.
 Go with an experienced operator who puts safety first.
 The great whites will come, and delight.
 And you will be a more complete person for it.